 Outdoor TV Antenna’s are usually mounted outdoors, or in an attic.
 These operate best the higher than can be mounted, but I have seen amazing results with these sitting on someone’s front porch or back deck.

 Which Antenna Should You Use?

-One of the highest rated outdoor antennas on Amazon is the ViewTV Outdoor Amplified Antenna.
+One of the highest rated outdoor antennas is the ViewTV Outdoor Amplified Antenna.
 It has a range of 150 miles, and rotates a full 360° (via a wireless remote), to let you really dial in on the channels that matter to you!
 Read the reviews and see if this is the antenna for you!

 What Else do I need to Watch OTA TV?

 - A TV that is ready for Digital Broadcasts (most newer TVs are) or a Digital TV Tuner, if your TV doesn’t have one (some new TVs don’t) – Note: a DVR can be a digital TV tuner also.

 - DVR (Digital Video Recorder) – Optional, but good if you want to record TV shows, to watch when you want and to fast forward through those pesky commercials.

 Most TV’s produced today should be Digital channel ready, if they have a tuner in them.
 The Vizio SmartCast TVs do NOT have a coax input, which indicates that it doesn’t have a tuner.
 These TVs are sometimes referred to as “Tuner-Free Displays”, which almost sounds like we should think that’s a good thing.
 It’s not, it’s stupid and limiting, but there are ways around that.

 If you have a “Tuner-Free Display” TV or an older analog tuner TV, then you will need a digital TV tuner.
 It is probably worth it to shell out the extra money and buy an OTA DVR.

 NOTE: If you want to split that OTA signal to multiple TVs in the house, you may want to use an antenna amplifier to boost the signals to the TVs.